 With that double coat, they thrive in cooler and even cold weather and tend to be more active as the temperature drops.
 They also make good indoor companions and will curl up by the fire or fan, depending on the season.

-It's not entirely clear when they first arrived in the United States, but according to the American Tibetan Mastiff Association, two Tibetan mastiffs were sent as a diplomatic gift to President Dwight D. Eisenhower from the Ministry of Nepal in 1958.
+It's not entirely clear when they first arrived in the U.S., but according to the American Tibetan Mastiff Association, two Tibetan mastiffs were sent as a diplomatic gift to President Dwight D. Eisenhower from the Ministry of Nepal in 1958.
 Perhaps because of their surprising size, stature, and appearance, they were reportedly then sent to a farm.

-- Tibetan mastiffs are rare and revered for their unique and imposing appearance.
+- Tibetan mastiffs are rare and revered for their unique appearance.
 So much so that in 2014, a Chinese businessman paid $1.9 million for the dog, according to the New York Post.
 The breeder told the Post: "They have lion's blood and are top-of-the-range mastiff studs."

 - Legend has it that Marco Polo once encountered a Tibetan mastiff and said it was "tall as a donkey with a voice like a lion."

 - Despite their large size, Tibetan mastiffs have small, cat-like feet and are surprisingly nimble and spry.